SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 (such as ``CompassPoint`` and ``Planet``) should start with a capital letter.
-``enum`` types should have singular rather than plural names, so that they read as a sentence when declaring a variable of that type:
+``enum`` types should have singular rather than plural names, so that they read as a sentence when declaring a named value of that type:

 .. testcode:: enums